stripe-archive/react-stripe-elements/README.md

 ### `<StripeProvider>`

-All applications using react-stripe-elements must use the `<StripeProvider>`  component, which sets up the Stripe context for a component tree. react-stripe-elements uses the provider pattern (which is also adopted by tools like react-redux and react-intl) to scope a Stripe context to a tree of components.
+All applications using `react-stripe-elements` must use the `<StripeProvider>`  component, which sets up the Stripe context for a component tree.
+`react-stripe-elements` uses the provider pattern (which is also adopted by tools like [`react-redux`](https://github.com/reactjs/react-redux) and [`react-intl`](https://github.com/yahoo/react-intl)) to scope a Stripe context to a tree of components.
 This allows configuration like your API key to be provided at the root of a component tree.
 This context is then made available to the `<Elements>` component and individual `<*Element>` components that we provide.

 An integration usually wraps the `<StripeProvider>` around the application’s root component.
 This way, your entire application has the configured Stripe context.

-#### Props shape:
+#### Props shape

 This component accepts all `options` that can be passed into `Stripe(apiKey, options)` as props.